theRAPTLab/gsgo/README.md

 ## First Time Installation

 If you have not installed the development tools required to run the project, you'll have to do this once.
-Follow the guide in [`docs/20-tooling/20-dev-install.md`](docs/20-tooling/20-dev-install.md).
+Follow the guide in [Installing the Development Tools on a New Machine](Deployment/Installation).

 Currently we support MacOS Mojave or later, with plans to test on Linux.

 ## Running the System

-After you've installed the development environment, follow the guide in [`docs/20-tooling/20-dev-running.md`](docs/20-tooling/20-dev-running.md).
+After you've installed the development environment, follow the "INSTALLATION" guide on [Developer Manual](@/Developer-Manual-Index) wiki page.

 This guide covers running, updating, and switching different development branches.